Certified Guardian: How Guardians Are Paid

 Dignity and Care Versus Preserving the Estate

 Many of the activities to support the NGA Standards can be time-consuming when wards have complicated health conditions or a change in condition.
 For wards with stable health conditions and few needs, the time involved and the related billing are not as significant.

 The challenge in life is that as we age, we do not become healthier or more able.
-Over time we experience greater health concerns, become increasingly frail, require more time and attention to receive good care.
+Over time we experience greater health concerns, become increasingly frail, and require more time and attention to receive good care.

 The ward’s living environment contributes to time and fees.
-An individual living in a skilled nursing community where medical care is readily accessible and the client is in stable health may not require as much care oversight versus an individual in a rehabilitation situation as the result of a change in condition who expects to return to a prior living environment.
+An individual living in a skilled nursing community where medical care is readily accessible and the client is in stable health may not require as much care oversight as an individual in a rehabilitation situation as the result of a change in health condition who expects to return to a prior living environment.

 Wards living independently, depending on medical care needs, may require significant oversight.
 Each situation is different and should be outlined in the care plan with annual budget updates.

 Upholding Guardianship Standards is Voluntary